Preap Sovath

-Preap Sovath (ព្រាប សុវត្ថិ /km/; born 25 January 1975) is a Cambodian Top singer, actor and brand ambassador.
+Preap Sovath (ព្រាប សុវត្ថិ /km/; born 25 January 1975) is a Cambodian singer, actor and brand ambassador.
 He began his singing career in the early 1990s.
 He also appeared in Cambodian movies such as The Crocodile.
 He was also an audition judge for the first season of Cambodian Idol, first season of Cambodia's Got Talent, as well as The Voice Kid Cambodia.
-In 2022, he received the royal title of Okhna.
+In 2022, he received the royal title of Oknha.

 Career

 Oknha Preap Sovath's career as a singer started in the 1990s when he joined the army and became a political commissar.
 He worked during the daytime and sang at restaurants or bars at nighttime.

 He sang with Touch Sunnix for a year, from 1995 to 1996, and released his first song.

 He represented Cambodia in the 2014 World Music Awards and was nominated.

 Contracting with Rasmey Hang Meas Production since 1994,Oknha Preap Sovath joined Galaxy Navatra in 2020 with the hope to promote Khmer Music and artists to the international stage.